gdejohn/procrastination/README.md

 off for as long as possible, only computing each of their elements on demand.
 They can also be memoized such that each element is computed at most once, the first time it's requested, and then cached.

-And because the data structures are purely functional, they are fully persistent.
+And because the data structures are purely functional, they are persistent.
 Instead of mutators, methods are provided that return a new version of a given data structure reflecting the desired changes, leaving the original intact.
-Every version remains accessible.
-This is implemented efficiently via structural sharing, which is safe because the data structures are structurally immutable (i.e., elements cannot be added, removed, or replaced).
+This is implemented efficiently via structural sharing, which is safe because the data structures are structurally immutable (elements cannot be added, removed, or replaced).

-The data structures are designed to emulate algebraic data types, with basic "data constructor" static factory methods mirrored by abstract `match()` instance methods simulating pattern matching.
+The data structures are designed to emulate algebraic data types, with basic "data constructor" static factory methods mirrored by abstract `match` instance methods simulating pattern matching.
 This is not a general pattern-matching facility; there is no matching against literals, no wildcard patterns, no nested patterns.
 It simply makes it possible to distinguish which data constructor was used and extract the components in a single step.

-Everything else is ultimately defined in terms of the data constructors and `match()` methods.
+Everything else is ultimately defined in terms of the data constructors and `match` methods.
 None of the classes hide anything interesting.
 They don't have any instance fields.
 They each have just one constructor, declared private, taking no arguments, with an empty body, only used by the core static factory methods.
 If some useful operation is missing, anyone can define it externally as a static method just as easily as writing an instance method inside the class.

 While it is easy to define new operations on these types, it is impossible to add new cases.
-Since the classes only expose static factory methods and not their constructors, they are effectively sealed types, so the `match()` methods will always exhaustively cover every case.
+Since the classes only expose static factory methods and not their constructors, they are effectively sealed types, so the `match` methods will always exhaustively cover every case.

 None of the data structures allow null elements.
 Although they can't determine up front whether a lazy element is null,